debeshm/NLP-Project/README.md

  * This code contains helper functions that helps in parsing extracting the basic components of an email such as body, sent to, send from.
  * we consider only the subject and the body of the email.
  * The emails are returned in a JSON format where the subject is the key and under the key the emails are present.
+First mail corresponding to the list of one subject as key would be the original mail and then the responses to that mail.

 ---------------------------------------------------------------

 makeData.py----------------------------------------------------

  * Does basic pre procesing of emails
- * This file contains the code that reads ENRON dataset from a csv file and uses the helper functions in helper.py to create the JSON data
+ * This file contains the code that reads ENRON dataset in its raw form and uses the helper functions in helper.py to create the JSON data

 ----------------------------------------------------------------